Book Review: ‘Rock Dreams,’ by Guy Peelaert and Nik Cohn

 This collection of Guy Peelaert’s paintings (with brief accompanying text by Nik Cohn) is a classic.

 The artist’s idea was to portray musicians in appropriately fantasized settings.
-So Bo Diddley appears as a gunslinger while Eddie Cochran stands outside a soda shop eyeing the girls who pass by and the Everly Brothers are with their dates at the drive-in.
-The Drifters, meanwhile, are under the boardwalk and the Stones are cavorting with 10-year-old girls.
+So Bo Diddley appears as a gunslinger while Eddie Cochran stands outside a soda shop eyeing the girls who pass by, and the Everly Brothers are with their dates at the drive-in.
+The Drifters, meanwhile, are under the boardwalk, and the Stones are cavorting with 10-year-old girls.
 Brian Wilson, the reclusive genius, sits cooped up in his room with a piano and a pile of beer cans.

 A series of four paintings portraying Bob Dylan’s public images is a highlight.
 First, we see “Hobo Bob” frying fish by a lake, then “New York Bob” in Washington Square Park with Allen Ginsberg, Joan Baez, Phil Ochs, and others.
-Next comes “Superstar Bob,” aloof in furs and shades in the back seat of a chauffered limo, and finally “Country Bob,” eating country pie around the kitchen table with his wife and kids.
+Next comes “Superstar Bob,” aloof in furs and shades in the back seat of a chauffeured limo, and finally “Country Bob,” eating country pie around the kitchen table with his wife and kids.

 Combining elements of truth about both artists and audiences with a good deal of humor, these paintings are truly inspired.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.